-Decommissioning will consist primarily of dismantling and removing facilities, wiring and equipment as well as land restoration, if necessary.
+Decommissioning will most likely occur after operations have ceased and the REGF is no longer generating power.
+It will consist primarily of dismantling and removing facilities, wiring and equipment as well as land restoration, if necessary.
 This section also briefly addresses procedures for the unlikely event that the project is abandoned during construction.